Y-Noor/y-noor.github.io/_teaching/sla.md

 ---
-title: "Code For Mauritius mentor"
+title: "Student Learning Assistant"
 collection: teaching
-type: "Volunteering"
+type: "Peer-to-peer teaching"
-permalink: /teaching/cip
+permalink: /teaching/sla
-venue: "Mauritius"
+venue: "Middlesex University Mauritius, Flic-en-flac"
-date: 2023, 2024
+date: 2021, 2022, 2023
 location: "Mauritius"
 ---
 This is a description of a teaching experience.
 You can use markdown like any other post.